 The private-purpose trust fund is used to account for trust arrangements that exclusively benefit individuals, private organizations, or other governments.
 Some of these trusts have donor restrictions and trustee policies that do not allow the endowment portion and any unrealized appreciation to be spent.
-The donor restrictions and trustee policies only allows the trustees to authorize spending of the realized investment earnings.
+The donor restrictions and trustee policies only allow the trustees to authorize spending of the realized investment earnings.
 The Town's educational scholarship trusts are accounted for in this fund.

-The agency fund is used to account for assets held in a purely custodial capacity by the Town.
+The custodial fund is used to account for activity related to utility collections and payments for the Onset Fire District and Wareham Fire District, and assets are held in a purely custodial capacity by the Town.